The Australian National University

 - Mt Stromlo Observatory, ACT

 ANU offers a wide range of scholarships to current and future students to assist with the cost of their studies.
 The University is committed to enabling all students, regardless of their background, to achieve their best at ANU and realise their potential.
 Eligibility for ANU scholarships varies depending on the specifics of the scholarship.
 Some are based purely on prior academic achievement, others are based on social equity and access principles, and some are a combination of both.
 There are also a number of scholarships offered by organisations outside of ANU.
 These scholarships are available to ANU students but are not managed by the University.
 Many of the scholarships offered by ANU are funded by the generous support of donors and benefactors, external organisations, the Australian Government and industry.
 Scholarships are generally categorised by the type of student you are (undergraduate, honours, graduate coursework or graduate research) and whether you are a domestic or international student.

 Are you aiming to studying in the world’s best universities ranked in the top 100 globally?

 the best of Australian Universities

 Arts, Business, Design, Engineering, Law Education, Medicine, Science, Technologies

 Academic Scholarship 10% to 100%

 In Feb and July

-Applications are accepted till 15th of each month prior to the semester
+Applications are accepted till 2 months prior to the semester